earthstar-project/earthstar-docs/README.md

 # Website

+This is the documentation website for Earthstar.
+You can also just read the Markdown documents here on GitHub - look in the `docs` filder.

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a static website generator.
+This is built with [Docusaurus 2](https://v2.docusaurus.io/).

 ## To add new pages

 1. Add markdown files in the `docs` folder.
 2. Update the `sidebars.js` file to include your new file.

-## Formatting your markdown
+## Tips for formatting your markdown

 Don't use h1 (`#`), start at h2 (`##`).